devodo/DivertR/docs/index.md

 Welcome to DivertR!
 The .NET mocking framework for integration testing.

-DivertR provides standard mocking capability similar to other well known frameworks like [Moq](https://github.com/moq/moq4) - but why yet another .Net mocking framework?
+DivertR provides standard mocking capability similar to other well known frameworks like [Moq](https://github.com/moq/moq4) - but why yet another mocking framework?

-It is specifically designed for testing wired-up systems and enables a style of testing where each test starts with the system in its original, fully integrated state and then mocks out specific parts as required.

-This is achieved by replacing dependencies with proxies that wrap and transparently forward calls to the originals.
+DivertR is specifically designed to enable a new way of testing wired-up, integrated systems by wrapping existing dependencies with proxy test doubles that forward calls to the originals.

-The proxies are then manipulated and reset between tests and are able to e.g. mock behaviour and spy on interactions.
+The proxies can be manipulated and reset dynamically within a running process e.g. to mock behaviour and spy on interactions.

-DivertR proxies can be manipulated dynamically at run-time within a running process.
+In their initial and reset state the proxies transparently forward calls, leaving the original system behaviour unchanged.
+This enables a style of testing where each test starts by resetting the running system to its original state and then mocks out specific parts as required.

-Tests are therefore efficient and fast as the system under test can be reconfigured dynamically between tests without requiring restart.
+Tests are efficient and fast as the system under test can have its external dependencies mocked and (assuming it is stateless) be reconfigured dynamically between tests without requiring restart.

+As a specific example, this approach to integration testing has proved to be very effective when combined with Microsoft's WebApplicationFactory (TestServer).
+A basic [WebApp Testing Sample](https://github.com/devodo/DivertR/tree/main/test/DivertR.WebAppTests) of this is provided.

 # Feature Summary